• Home

 Lightweight

-Aluminium cable trays are significantly lighter than steel or other metal trays.
-This makes them easier to handle, transport, and install, reducing labor costs and effort.
-Their lightweight nature is particularly advantageous in large-scale projects or areas with limited structural support.
+Aluminium cable trays are significantly lighter than steel or other metal trays, which makes them easier to handle and transport.
+Their lightweight nature reduces labor costs and simplifies the installation process, especially in large-scale projects or areas where structural support is limited.
+This makes them a cost-effective option for projects requiring large volumes of cable management.

 Corrosion Resistance